sniklaus/teaching-minichess/README.md

 ```

 once the client is started, it should automatically connect to the framework. of course, a the framework needs to be executed concurrently to allow this interconnection to happen. after the client as well as the framework are being executed cooperatively, you should be able to access the webinterface and to interact with the client through the said graphical user interface.

+##test cases
+note that the more advanced test cases rely on the basic test cases to succeed. for this reason, the most advanced test case `test_moveAlphabeta` does succeed even with the provided empty clients. other test cases like `test_moveNegamax` might not halt without a correct implementation of the basic functions. the grading will therefore not only evaluate newly implemented features, but furthermore take the basic functionalities into consideration as well.

 ##linux lab
 when connecting remotely into the linux lab, please choose one of the machines in the [first](https://cat.pdx.edu/labstatus/labs/cslinlaba/) or the [second](https://cat.pdx.edu/labstatus/labs/cslinlabb/) lab. after selecting a machine, you can use your credentials to establish a connection through ssh. note that you can alternatively use putty as well.